 Just as Hungary was reinforcing its hold on Transylvania, Romanians in Wallachia and Moldavia looked beyond Romania's borders for leadership.
-Upon Cuza's abdication in territory.
+Upon Cuza's abdication in the Ottomans' claims to Romanian territory.
 Following the Ottomans' defeat, the Treaty of Berlin formally ceded the Moldavian territory of Bessarabia to Russia while granting Romania certain Ottoman territories on the Black Sea, including Dobrogea (see Religion and Spirituality).
 In 1881, Prince Carol I was crowned King of Romania as the international community recognized Romania's formal declaration of independence from the Ottoman Empire.